 Presented by one of our expert training consultants, who bring substantial practical knowledge of project planning and management to this programme.

-To give you more of an idea of what you’ll learn and how the course will help you, here’s a quick guide to the three days.
+To give you more of an idea of what you’ll learn and how the course will help you, here’s a quick guide.

 • The project environment